HaoWuLab-Bioinformatics/iPro-WAEL/README.md

 The file "Weighted_average.py" is the code of the weighted average algorithm.
 The file "main.py" is the code of the entire model and will import RF, CNN and Weighted_average.
 The file "feature_code.py" is the code used to extract word2vec features.
+The file "feature_importance.rar" is a compressed file for exploring important motifs, including code and specific results.
+The file "R.capsulatus.rar" is an example feature file to verify model performance (the feature file for the human dataset is too large to upload to github).

 ## Dependency
 Mainly used libraries: